 The first day as you land on the island should be spent at the capital Port Blair.
 The places to be visited are:

 Located at the shore, the building originally resembled the structure like spokes in a wheel with none of the front parts of the wings facing each other, thus, disabling the communication among the prisoners.
 Out of the six wings build by the British three were destroyed during the First World War.
-One wing is open for public which also includes the cell of the great Vir Savarkar.
-From the centre tower you can have the view of all the three wings of the jail, the part which is converted into a hospital, Rajiv Gandhi Water Sports Complex and the Ross Island.
+One wing is open for the public which also includes the cell of the great Vir Savarkar.
+From the center tower, you can have the view of all the three wings of the jail, the part which is converted into a hospital, Rajiv Gandhi Water Sports Complex and the Ross Island.